biosecurity-world/biosecurity.world/README.md

 - [ ] [hour] Port SVG support to Logosnatch (fixes all the 'logo not found but logo exists' issues) that entry; same thing for entries)
 - [ ] [hour] Add the "changelog" to the navigation bar that lists the new entries since the last visit
-- [ ] [hour] Sort the groups in the entrygroups by the relevance of each entry (how unique is it compared to the others?) and then each groups by its average (?) relevance.
 - [ ] [hour] When hovering an entry, highlight all the places in the map where this entry exists.
 - [ ] [hour] Plumbing: filter
 - [ ] [hour] Implement the 'Report error' button on the entry page